Microchipping a Dog

 Why is it important to ensure my dog is microchipped?

-How it works a microchip work and is it safe?
+How does a microchip work and is it safe?